 - Informed: These folks are told what’s happening and what was decided, but they do not provide any input or have any responsibility.

-The exercise of defining the matrix is almost as valuable as using it, since it clearly lays out who is responsible for what in the decision making process.
-It might bruise some egos, but it also plainly states whose opinion matters and whose does not.
+The exercise of defining the matrix is almost as valuable as using it since it clearly lays out who is responsible for what in the decision making process.
+It might bruise some egos, but it also plainly states whose opinion matters and who does not.

 Originally developed by Bain & Company, the RAPID framework is yet another decision making process intended to speed things up while being inclusive by clearly defining individual responsibilities before the process begins.
-The acronym itself doesn’t follow the order of operations that’s typically used:
+The acronym itself doesn’t follow the order of operations that are typically used:

 - Recommender: They kick things off and are the facilitator tasked with ensuring the process concludes with a decision.

 - Input: These people are consulted because their opinion or knowledge is valued, but they don’t make the actual call.